Licensing Guides

 There are currently two main organizations that approve HVAC programs and schools nationwide: HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).
 There are currently no programs in Utah accredited by either organization, but there are some well-respected options statewide.

 The Utah System of Higher Education (USHE) is made up of the state’s eight public colleges and eight technical colleges.
-There are HVAC certificate and degree programs offered at many of them, including Davis Technical College, Ogden/Weber Technical College, Salt Lake Community College, Mountainland Technical College, Dixie Technical College, and Bridgerland Technical College.
+There are HVAC certificate and degree programs offered at many of them, including Davis Technical College, Ogden/Weber Technical College, Salt Lake Community College, Mountainland Technical College, and Dixie Technical College.

 Tuition: Tuition varies slightly from school to school, but most of Utah’s technical college HVAC programs cost about $2,500 plus the cost of books and materials.